rafaelwritesAI/iceman-protocol/README.md

 While this Python implementation serves as a functional proof-of-concept for high-level intent filtering, true infrastructure auditing requires deep integration into the multi-layered stacks that power modern AI.
 This script demonstrates, in a general and superficial manner, the logic required to protect users from "lazy" or deceptive machine behaviors.

 ## The Infrastructure Reality
 To move beyond superficial auditing, one must acknowledge the "Black Box" of Big Tech.
-Modern LLMs (like Gemini or GPT-4) are built upon a brutalist architecture of high-performance languages.
+Modern LLMs (like Gemini or ChatGPT) are built upon a brutalist architecture of high-performance languages.
 A robust auditor must eventually interface with:

 * **C++:** The backbone of performance.
 Essential for auditing memory management and the core execution engines where latency-induced drift begins.
 * **CUDA (NVIDIA):** The language of the GPU.
 Critical for inspecting how parallel computations and floating-point math contribute to hallucinations at the hardware level.